guidoism/escape/inspiration/jonesforth.md

         Notice that `WORD` has a single internal buffer which it overwrites each time (rather like a static C string).
 Also notice that `WORD's` internal buffer is just 32 bytes long and there is NO checking for overflow.
-31 bytes happens to be the maximum length of a FORTH word that we support, and that is what `WORD` is used for: to read FORTH words when we are compiling and executing code.
+31 bytes happens to be the maximum length of a Forth word that we support, and that is what `WORD` is used for: to read Forth words when we are compiling and executing code.
 The returned strings are not NUL-terminated.

-        Start address+length is the normal way to represent strings in FORTH (not ending in an ASCII NUL character as in C), and so FORTH strings can contain any character including NULs and can be any length.
+        Start address+length is the normal way to represent strings in Forth (not ending in an ASCII NUL character as in C), and so Forth strings can contain any character including NULs and can be any length.

         `WORD` is not suitable for just reading strings (eg. user input) because of all the above